-Open the Management Client.
+1) Open the Management Client.

-- Select .
-Configuration, then browse to SD-WAN.
+- Select Configuration, then browse to SD-WAN.

 - Browse to VPN Broker Domains.
-3)

 - Select New > VPN Broker Domain.
 4)

 - Configure the settings. - (Optional) Enter a name for the element.
-If you do not enter a name, the name is automatically generated based on the name of the configuration file. - b) In the Mac Prefix field, enter the first three octets of the MAC address that is used by all members of the VPN Broker domain. - This MAC address prefix must be the same as the MAC address prefix that is used in the VPN Broker Domain element that you created in the NGFW Manager.
+If you do not enter a name, the name is automatically generated based on the name of the configuration file.

-- c) Next to the Configuration File field, click Browse, then select the configuration file that you exported from the NGFW Manager. - d) Click OK.
+- b) In the Mac Prefix field, enter the first three octets of the MAC address that is used by all members of the VPN Broker domain. - This MAC address prefix must be the same as the MAC address prefix that is used in the VPN Broker Domain element that you created in the NGFW Manager. - c) Next to the Configuration File field, click Browse, then select the configuration file that you exported from the NGFW Manager. - d) Click OK.

 VPN Broker Domain properties Option Definition Name (Optional) The name of the element.
 Mac Prefix Enter the first three octets of the MAC address that is used by all members of the VPN Broker domain.
 This MAC address prefix must be the same as the MAC address prefix that is used in the VPN Broker Domain element that you created in the NGFW Manager.
 Configuration File Click Browse to select the configuration file that you exported from the NGFW Manager.
 Link Usage Profile (Optional) To use dynamic link selection for Multi-Link VPNs, select a Link Usage Profile element.
-Link Usage Profile elements define the connection types that are used unless a connection with significantly higher quality is available, are used only if necessary, or must not be used for specific types of traffic.
+When you select a Link Usage Profile element in the properties of a policy-based VPN, route-based VPN tunnel group, or a VPN broker domain, the settings defined in the Link Usage Profile element are applied to all tunnels in the VPN according to their link types.